pietervdvn/MapComplete/Docs/SpecialRenderings.md

 name | default | description
 ------ | --------- | -------------
-url | _undefined_ | The url to share (default: current URL)
+url | _undefined_ | The url to share (default: current URL) text | _undefined_ | The text to show on the button.
+If none is given, will act as a titleIcon

 #### Example usage of share_link